jkiesele/production_tests/README.md

 Simple productions scripts based on the HGCAL Reco prod tools: https://github.com/CMS-HGCAL/reco-prodtools

-NOTE: The NanoML ntuples require either pepr_CMSSW_12_0_0_pre3.
+NOTE: The NanoML ntuples require pepr_CMSSW_12_0_0 (some older pepr_CMSSW_X_Y_Z branches are available, if you prefer).
 A version working with more minimal changes is in progress

 A simple recipe in CMSSW_12_0_0 is: